Barnsley

 Worsbrough Local History Days

-Two-day history event celebrating Worsbrough's rich industrial and social heritage.
-There will be several exhibitions and family friendly activities as well as short wellbeing heritage walks.
+Two-day history event celebrating Worsbrough's wonderful architecture and the rich industrial and social heritage.
+There will be several exhibitions and family friendly activities as well as guided tours of the Mill building.